ersiko/terraform-hadoop/readme.md

 Instructions:

-1. Create terraform.tfvars with AWS access key and secret key for your IAM account.
+1. Create terraform.tfvars with AWS access key and secret key for your IAM account, IAM keypair and local keyfile.
 2. Ensure terraform is installed.
 From the "hadoop" directory, run "terraform plan" and correct any errors.
 3. Execute "terraform apply" and watch the build output.
 Current provisioners are CentOS-specific bash scripts.

+TODO: generate hostmap from tf outputs using Ansible templates (jinja), replace provisioners with playbooks, remove swap configuration from cluster hosts.

 4. Output from the terraform command will include the utility host's public address.
-5. Recommendation is to size the cluster and then install via the Ambari setup wizard for the initial installation.
+Recommendation is to size the cluster and then install via the Ambari setup wizard for the initial installation.
-6. Connect to the remote network via ssh SOCKS proxy:
+5. Connect to the remote network via ssh SOCKS proxy:

 $ ssh -i ~/.ssh/myrsakey -D 55055 [terraform output: "util_public_dns"]

-7. Configure your browser's proxy settings for SOCK5 operation on localhost:55055 and enable remote DNS
+6. Configure your browser's proxy settings for SOCK5 operation on localhost:55055 and enable remote DNS
-8. Connect to Ambari in your browser with HTTP://[terraform output: "util_private_dns"]:8080/
+7. Connect to Ambari in your browser with HTTP://[terraform output: "util_private_dns"]:8080/

 (default login is admin:admin)

-9. Launch the installation wizard (click the button, follow the steps); OR
+8. Launch the installation wizard (click the button, follow the steps); OR

-9. Configure a blueprint and launch a cluster:
+8. Configure a blueprint and launch a cluster:

 a.
 Get a list of blue prints (should be an empty set to start):